corefan/xenko-docs/manual/graphics/effects-and-shaders/shading-language/automatic-shader-stage-input-output.md

 Think of streams as a global object that you can access everywhere without having to put it as a parameter of your functions.

 You don't have to create a semantic for these variables.
 The compiler creates them automatically.
 However, keep in mind that **the variables sharing the same semantic will be merged in the final shader**.
 So be careful when using a semantic.
-This behavior can be useful when you want to use a stream variable locally without inheriting from the class where it was declared.
+This behavior can be useful when you want to use a stream variable locally without inheriting from the shader where it was declared.

 Once you've declared a stream, you can access it at any stage of your shader.
 The shader compiler takes care of everything.
 The variables just have to be visible from the calling code (ies in the inheritance hierarchy) like any other variable.